 Rome Picture: The Pantheon, James Martin

 Rome's Pantheon, the temple of all the gods, was built between AD 118-125 by Emperor Hadrian.
 In the 7th century it was made into a church by early Christians and now is lined with tombs.
 Go inside to see the spectacular dome.
 Admission is free.
 The Pantheon is the best preserved building of ancient Rome and today is surrounded by a pleasant and lively piazza, a nice place to sit in the evening and enjoy a drink.
 A good nearby restaurant is Armando's, on a street coming off the piazza.

 The ancient Roman Forum is a huge complex of ruined temples, basilicas, and arches.
 It was the ceremonial, legal, social, and business center of ancient Rome (The food stalls and brothels were removed in the second century BC).
 To get a good view, walk up the Capitoline Hill behind the museums.
-Give yourself at least 2 hours to wander around.
-Admission is charged as of March 9, 2008.
-What to See at the Roman Forum
+Give yourself at least 1-2 hours to wander around, then continue up to the Palatine Hill, also included in the ticket.

 Above the Roman Forum, the Capitoline Hill was Rome's symbolic center and held the Temple of Jupiter.
 Today there are two museums, the oldest public museums in the world, the Palazzo Nuovo, with Greek and Roman sculptures, and the Palazzo dei Conservatori, with art galleries, sculptures, and frescoes.
 One ticket gives you admission to both.
 Just like in ancient Rome, the hill still has the best view of Rome's center.

 Rome Picture: Piazza Navona, Martha Bakerjian